JMarts32/Caso3/README.md

 # Caso3

+@Juan Martin Santos Ayala
+@Maria Castro Iregui

-This is my repositorio for the solution of the 3rd project.
+This is my repo for the solution of the 3rd project.